CopernicaMarketingSoftware/Documentation/Yothalot/helloworld.md

     /**
      *  When the mapper algorithm emits identical keys, the Yothalot framework
      *  will start making calls to the reduce() method to reduce the values
-     *  linked to these keys into new reduced values.
-This reduced value should
-     *  then be passed to the writer.
+     *  linked to these keys.
+This reduced value should be passed to the writer.
      *
      *  It is very well possible that the reduce() method gets called more than
-     *  once for the same key (for example if so many keys are found that
+     *  once for the same key (for example if so many keys were found that
-     *  multiple reducers are started).
-The value that you emit to the writer
+     *  multiple reducers were started).
+The value that you emit might therefore
-     *  does therefore not always have to be the value that is finally written.
+     *  be an intermediate value that is going to be reduced for a second or
+     *  third time because it is finally written.
      *
      *  In this specific WordCount implementation, the key is a word, and
      *  values is a list of numbers telling how often the word was found.